2022 West Java earthquake: Earthquake

-By 9 December, more than 400 aftershocks with magnitudes between 1.2 and 4.2 had been recorded—some were felt by residents.

-Ground motion
+Two intersecting faults which trended west-southwest-east-northeast and north-northwest-south-southeast, respectively, were identified through an analysis of over 440 relocated aftershocks.
+These faults were previously unidentified and buried by volcanic sediments.
+The relocation analysis revealed two zones of aftershocks measuring 6–8 km that corresponded with two fault strands.
+The earthqake likely ruptured along the west-southwest-east-northeast fault and triggered aftershocks along the intersecting strand.

 The earthquake had a maximum Modified Mercalli intensity of VIII (Severe) in an area southeast of the epicenter and striking northeast–southwest.
 Intensity VI–VII (Strong–Very strong) was felt in Cianjur while an intensity of IV–V (Light–Moderate) was felt at Garut and Sukabumi.
 In Cimahi, Lembang, Bandung City, Cikalong Wetan, Rangkasbitung, Bogor and Bayah, the earthquake was felt at an intensity of III (Weak).
 Intensity II–III (Weak) was felt in the Rancaekek, South Tangerang, Jakarta and Depok areas.
 A field investigation of damage in Cianjur Regency by the Volcanological Survey of Indonesia revealed the greatest damage occurred above volcanic breccia deposited by Mount Gede.
 The severity of building damage in Cugenang District, particularly in the villages of Gasol and Sarampad, led geologists to assign a maximum Modified Mercalli intensity of VII–VIII.
 Damage corresponding to VII also occurred in Cianjur, Warungkondang and Gekbrong districts.
 A maximum peak ground acceleration of 0.145 g in the east–west component.

 Impact

-Despite the moderate size of the earthquake, its shallow depth caused strong shaking.
-Earthquakes of such size are usually associated with relatively minor damage but the shallow depth and poor construction factored in the destruction.
-The National Agency for Disaster Countermeasure (BNPB) stated that the extent of damage to homes and buildings was still being assessed, but described the damage as "massive".
-Damage occurred in 16 of the 32 districts of Cianjur Regency—Cugenang District was the worst affected.
+The National Agency for Disaster Countermeasure (BNPB) described the earthquake damage as "massive".
+Damage occurred in 16 of the 32 districts of Cianjur Regency, and Cugenang District was the worst affected.

-The total cost of damage was Rp 4 trillion.
-At least 62,628 homes were damaged, including 27,434 homes which were heavily damaged.
-At least 13,070 and 22,124 homes had moderate and light damage, respectively.
-At least 524 schools, 144 religious locations, 13 offices and three health facilities were also damaged.
-A shopping mall collapsed.
-Two government office buildings, three schools, a hospital, a religious facility and an Islamic boarding school were damaged.
+Damage from the earthquake totaled Rp 4 trillion.
+At least 62,628 homes were affected, including 27,434 homes which sustained heavy damage.
+In addition to private homes, 524 schools, 144 religious buildings, 13 offices and 3 health facilities were also damaged.
 The Ministry of Religious Affairs stated 21 mosques were damaged.
 In Cilaku District, many buildings with two or three floors were heavily damaged, and a minimart completely collapsed.